 If you select "Network", the VM will attempt to boot from a network via the PXE mechanism.
-This needs to be configured in detail on the command line; please see chapter 8.8, VBoxManage modifyvm, page 128.
+This needs to be configured in detail on the command line; please see chapter 8.8, VBoxManage modifyvm, page 130.

-Chipset Here you can select which chipset will be presented to the virtual machine.
+- Chipset Here you can select which chipset will be presented to the virtual machine.
 Before VirtualBox 4.0, PIIX3 was the only available option here.
 For modern guest operating systems such as Mac OS X, that old chipset is no longer well supported.
 As a result, VirtualBox 4.0 introduced an emulation of the more modern ICH9 chipset, which supports PCI express, three PCI buses, PCI-to-PCI bridges and Message Signaled Interrupts (MSI).
 This allows modern operating systems to address more PCI devices and no longer requires IRQ sharing.
 Using the ICH9 chipset it is also possible to configure up to 36 network cards (up to 8 network adapters with PIIX3).
-Note that the ICH9 support is experimental and not recommended for guest operating systems which do not require it.
+Note that the ICH9 support is experimental and not recommended for guest operating systems which do not require it. - Pointing Device The default virtual pointing devices for older guests is the traditional PS/2 mouse.
+If set to USB tablet, VirtualBox reports to the virtual machine that a USB tablet device is present and communicates mouse events to the virtual machine through this device.
+The third setting is a USB Multi-Touch Tablet which is suited for recent Windows guests.